Migrate on-premises Apache Hadoop clusters to Azure HDInsight - motivation and benefits

 Why to migrate to Azure HDInsight

-Azure HDInsight is a cloud distribution of the Hadoop components from the Hortonworks Data Platform(HDP).
+Azure HDInsight is a cloud distribution of Hadoop components.
 Azure HDInsight makes it easy, fast, and cost-effective to process massive amounts of data.
 HDInsight includes the most popular open-source frameworks such as:

 - Apache Hadoop